Whether we’re starting a new job or gunning for a promotion at our current one, we all know that we should be negotiating the salary.

 13. Drink Some Coffee

-A study by the European Journal of Social Psychology found that caffeine made people more resistant to persuasion, meaning you’ll have an easier time holding your ground during the negotiation, reports Business Insider.
+A study by the European Journal of Social Psychology found that caffeine made people more resistant to persuasion—meaning you’ll have an easier time holding your ground during the negotiation.

 14. Walk in With Confidence

-“The way you enter a room can dictate how the rest of an interaction will be,” reports James Clear of Passive Panda.
+“The way you enter a room can dictate how the rest of an interaction will be,” says James Clear.
 “Ever see someone slump through a doorway with a scowl on their face?
 Not very inspiring.
 Keep your head high and smile when you enter.
 Starting things off with a positive vibe is very important, no matter how small it is.”

 15. Start With Questions